“Madrid especially has won my heart.” – Cate Dapena

-“I want to learn to speak Spanish on a least a very basic level and to travel as much as I can.
-Before coming to Spain, I had never been to Europe and I want to take this opportunity to see as much of it as I can.
-Honestly, I think I may have already achieved my primary goal and that was overcoming the fear I had about moving here!
+“I want to learn to speak Spanish on at least a very basic level and to travel as much as I can.
+Before coming to Spain, I had never been to Europe and I wanted to take this opportunity to see as much of it as I can.
+Honestly, I think I may have already achieved my primary goal, which was overcoming the fear I had about moving here!
 I’ve always marveled at the adventurous spirit of people who just pick up and go to “foreign” lands.
-I was terrified to do it and was determined to face, and overcome, that fear.
+I was terrified to do it and was determined to face and overcome that fear.

 My goal of learning more conversational Spanish is crashing down around me.
-As I meet more people through the English conversational groups that I lead, everyone has been so gracious about volunteering their time to speak Spanish with me and it’s getting harder and harder to procrastinate.
-I am very uncomfortable “sounding stupid” (fear again) even though that is a requisite part of learning a new language and it’s time I got over that.
-I am so happy to help other adults with the process, it’s time I allowed myself the same grace period.”
+The more people I meet through the English conversational groups I lead, the harder it has become to procrastinate.
+Everyone has been so gracious about volunteering their time to speak Spanish with me.
+I am very uncomfortable with “sounding stupid” (fear again) even though that is a requisite of learning a new language.
+It’s time I got over that.
+I am so happy to help other adults with the process — it’s time I allowed myself the same grace period.”

 Have you ever taught before?
 If not, what was your career field?

-“I have been many, many things from a lawyer to a diner waitress but I’ve never taught professionally before; only my own children. “
+“I have done many, many things — from a lawyer to a diner waitress — but I’ve never taught professionally before.
+I’ve only ever taught my own children. “

 What did you think teaching in Spain would be like?
 Where are you teaching?

 “I had no idea what teaching in Spain would be like.
 But, I assumed it would be similar to the United States educational system.
-I had, what I now know is a naive notion, that I would be working with curious children sitting quietly, eager to learn.
+At the time, I believed that I would be working with curious children sitting quietly, eager to learn.
 I could not have been more wrong.
 I am teaching northwest of the city, out in the Sierra, in a small public primary school.”

 Why did you choose to teach abroad and also, why did you choose Spain over other countries?